-If you follow my blog and/or Twitter you’ll know road tubeless has been on my mind this season.
-After a brief hiccup my feelings have clarified: I love it.
+If you follow my blog you’ll know road tubeless has been on my mind this season.
+After a brief hiccup my feelings have clarified: road tubeless is a winner.
 With the conclusion out of the way I want to share a few unvarnished thoughts on the pros and cons as I see them.

 Arguments in favor

 1. The ride benefits of road tubeless derive from lower air pressure.
 Lower pressure produces a definite improvement in comfort and increase in stickiness.
 This stickiness is noticeable when cornering and braking — both of these improvements are attributable to a larger contact patch.

 2. Tubeless also provides flat protection, which mountain bikes have long proved.
 With no tube there is no risk of pinch flats (thereby enabling lower pressures).
 Small tire punctures, which generally foul tubes, are quietly plugged with sealant.
 And if these layers of protection are breached, tubeless tires are ultimately backwards compatible with tubes.
 I still carry a tube for emergencies.

 3. One less mentioned advantage of tubeless tires is the failure mode.
 Vendors claim road tubeless tires are likely to stay on the rim in the event of total deflation, which was my experience exactly.
 When I sliced a tubeless tire the beads remained perfectly fixed as I safely came to a stop.

 1. Road tubeless tires fit tighter.
 At first I found it difficult to mount my Ultremo ZX tires.
 I found it helpful to use a toe strap as a sort of fourth hand but otherwise managed to mount the tire without tools.
 Separately I tried my Kool-Stop Bead Jack, which made quick work of the job.
 In any event it seemed I got better with practice and/or re-mounting tires gets easier.